 The University of Baltimore offers some classes online and on weekends as well.
 Students can earn degrees in a variety of areas related to design through the Yale Gordon College of Arts and Sciences.

 Students in this program explore digital technologies and learn how they can apply digital media to business ventures.
 Courses include media literacy, a survey of digital communication and communication technologies.
 Program specializations include media design and production, digital theory and culture, public relations, speech and rhetoric, and media writing.

 Bachelor of Science in Simulation and Digital Entertainment

 This program teaches students about computer programming, game concepts and usability design.
 Students have the chance to work with professionals through dual capstone seminars.
 Program requirements include Internet technologies, interactive design programming, designing for humans and 3-D graphics.

-Master of Arts in Publication Design
+Master of Arts in Integrated Design

-Students can earn their master's degree online and through weekend study.
+Students can earn their master's degrees online and through weekend study.
 Areas of study included in the program include professional writing, interactive design, public relations and corporate publications.
 Graduate students also create a professional portfolio in a dual capstone experience.
 There's also a workshop in written communication.

 While attending Towson, students have the chance to go on studio tours and group trips to printing facilities.
 Students can intern at independent graphic design studios, advertising agencies and in graphic design departments.